equinix/terraform-equinix-fabric/examples/stream-servicenow-subscription/README.md

-This example shows how to leverage the [Fabric Stream Module ](https://registry.terraform.io/modules/equinix/fabric/equinix/latest/submodules/streaming-observability) to create a Fabric Stream and a Datadog Fabric Stream Subscription.
+This example shows how to leverage the [Fabric Stream Module ](https://registry.terraform.io/modules/equinix/fabric/equinix/latest/submodules/streaming-observability) to create a Fabric Stream and a Servicenow Fabric Stream Subscription.

 It leverages the Equinix Terraform Provider and the Fabric Stream Module to set up the stream and subscription based on the parameters you have provided to